chuynh18/itunes-backup-renamer-go/README.md

 This program crawls the iTunes-created backup for jpg and mov files captured by the device's camera, along with most images and videos sent to or from the device via SMS/MMS.
 It then copies them to the `files` directory under a more human-friendly name.

+It also saves contact information stored on the device as a CSV.
+You likely already have this backed up to your iCloud account.

 ## How does it work?

 Apple obfuscates files saved from iOS devices via the iTunes backup function.
 The filenames on your local machine are SHA-1 hashes of the concatenation of the iOS domain, the dash character `-`, and the path to the file on the iOS device.
 A SQLite database is also saved under the name `Manifest.db` in the backup folder.
 This database stores both the obfuscated name and the original filename.